Let’s Start Learning About Digital Accessibility

 Accessibility 101 Course Description

 Learn the basics of digital accessibility and the steps we can all take to build a more inclusive world.
-This is not a lecture course, but is four weeks of interactive games, challenges, surprise guests, and a chance to win fun prizes all to celebrate Global Accessibility Awareness Day on May 20.
+This is not a lecture course, but is four weeks of interactive games, challenges and surprise guests all to celebrate the importance of digital access and inclusion.

-There will be four “lessons” with interactive experiences, trivia, challenges and chances to win great prizes.
+There will be four “lessons” with interactive experiences, trivia, challenges.
 Here’s an overview of what to expect:

 - Week 1: Everyone deserves a first-rate digital experience